mstocco/mariostoc.co/content/traininglog/20210711-ironman2021-11weeksout.md

 ### NOTES
 Total Time: **50 minutes** &nbsp; Swim: **2200m**

 I really wanted to sleep longer this morning.
-I had a Red Bull before heading out the door and if it wasn't for the traffic light on Blanchard and Hillside, I would have set a new PR for a solid effort to the pool.
+I had a Red Bull before heading out the door (first time for this) and if it wasn't for the traffic light on Blanchard and Hillside, I would have set a new PR for a solid effort to the pool.

 11°C this morning was chilly on the bike for the first 3 minutes and then the cool air felt good; thinking about a Penticton morning at the end of September.
 <!---->